 Flexible Typesetting by Tim Brown isn’t a book about setting type the old fashioned way in static environments.
 It can best be summed up by this quote from the back cover that serves as its manifesto:

 Although this is more of a technical book, some basics about typography are covered as well.
 Code snippets are included, as are links to live examples on CodePen.
-I wouldn’t recommend starting with this book if you are new to type, but if you are an experienced designer that sets type on screens, you will find this book invaluable.
+I wouldn’t recommend starting with this book if you are new to type, but if you are an experienced designer who sets type on screens, you will find this book invaluable.

 By Richard Rutter · 332 Pages · 2017